phpMussel/phpMussel/_docs/readme.en.md

 Any form of regex understood and correctly processed by PHP should also be correctly understood and processed by phpMussel and its signatures.
 However, I'd suggest taking extreme caution when writing new regex based signatures, because, if you're not entirely sure what you're doing, there can be highly irregular and/or unexpected results.
 Take a look at the phpMussel source-code if you're not entirely sure about the context in which regex statements are parsed.
 Also, remember that all patterns (with exception to filename, archive metadata and MD5 patterns) must be hexadecimally encoded (foregoing pattern syntax, of course)!

 ####*WHERE TO PUT CUSTOM SIGNATURES?*
-Only put custom signatures in those files intended for custom signatures.
-Those files should contain "_custom" in their filenames.
-You should also avoid editing the default signature files, unless you know exactly what you're doing, because, aside from being good practise in general and aside from helping you distinguish between your own signatures and the default signatures included with phpMussel, it's good to stick to editing only the files intended for editing, because tampering with the default signature files can cause them to stop working correctly, due to the "maps" files: The maps files tell phpMussel where in the signature files to look for signatures required by phpMussel as per when required, and these maps can become out-of-sync with their associated signature files if those signature files are tampered with.
-You can put pretty much whatever you want into your custom signatures, so long as you follow the correct syntax.
-However, be careful to test new signatures for false-positives beforehand if you intend to share them or use them in a live environment.

 ####*SIGNATURE BREAKDOWN*
 The following is a breakdown of the types of signatures used by phpMussel:
-- "Normalised ASCII signatures" (ascii_*).
+- "Normalised ASCII signatures".
 Checked against the contents of every non-whitelisted file targeted for scanning.
-- "Complex Extended signatures" (coex_*).
+- "Complex Extended signatures".
 Mixed signature type matching.
-- "ELF signatures" (elf_*).
+- "ELF signatures".
 Checked against the contents of every non-whitelisted file targeted for scanning and matched to the ELF format.
-- "Portable executable signatures" (exe_*).
+- "Portable executable signatures".
 Checked against the contents of every non-whitelisted targeted for scanning and matched to the PE format.
-- "Filename signatures" (filenames_*).
+- "Filename signatures".
 Checked against the filenames of files targeted for scanning.
-- "General signatures" (general_*).
+- "General signatures".
 Checked against the contents of every non-whitelisted file targeted for scanning.
-- "Graphics signatures" (graphics_*).
+- "Graphics signatures".
 Checked against the contents of every non-whitelisted file targeted for scanning and matched to a known graphical file format.
 - "General commands" (hex_general_commands.csv).
 Checked against the contents of every non-whitelisted file targeted for scanning.
-- "Normalised HTML signatures" (html_*).
+- "Normalised HTML signatures".
 Checked against the contents of every non-whitelisted HTML file targeted for scanning.
-- "Mach-O signatures" (macho_*).
+- "Mach-O signatures".
 Checked against the contents of every non-whitelisted file targeted for scanning and matched to the Mach-O format.
-- "Email signatures" (mail_*).
+- "Email signatures".
 Checked against the contents of every non-whitelisted EML file targeted for scanning.
-- "MD5 signatures" (md5_*).
+- "MD5 signatures".
 Checked against the MD5 hash of the contents and the filesize of every non-whitelisted file targeted for scanning.

-- "Archive metadata signatures" (metadata_*).
-Checked against the CRC32 hash and filesize of the initial file contained inside of any non-whitelisted archive targeted for scanning.
-- "OLE signatures" (ole_*).
+- "OLE signatures".
 Checked against the contents of every non-whitelisted OLE object targeted for scanning.
-- "PDF signatures" (pdf_*).
+- "PDF signatures".
 Checked against the contents of every non-whitelisted PDF file targeted for scanning.
-- "Portable executable sectional signatures" (pe_*).
+- "Portable executable sectional signatures".
 Checked against the MD5 hash and the size of each PE section of every non-whitelisted file targeted for scanning and matched to the PE format.
-- "Portable executable extended signatures" (pex_*).
+- "Portable executable extended signatures".
 Checked against the MD5 hash and the size of variables within every non-whitelisted file targeted for scanning and matched to the PE format.
-- "SWF signatures" (swf_*).
+- "SWF signatures".
 Checked against the contents of every non-whitelisted Shockwave file targeted for scanning.
-- "Whitelist signatures" (whitelist_*).
+- "Whitelist signatures".
 Checked against the MD5 hash of the contents and the filesize of every file targeted for scanning.
 Matched files will be immune to being matched by the type of signature mentioned in their whitelist entry.
-- "XML/XDP signatures" (xmlxdp_*).
-Checked against any XML/XDP chunks found within any non-whitelisted files targeted for scanning.
 (Note that any of these signatures may be easily disabled via `config.ini`).

 ---